awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 + AWS DMS doesn't support use of multiple Oracle TDE encryption keys on the same source endpoint\.
 Each endpoint can have only one attribute for TDE encryption Key Name "`securityDbEncryptionName`", and one TDE password for this key\.
 + When replicating from Amazon RDS for Oracle, TDE is supported only with encrypted tablespace and using Oracle LogMiner\.
 + AWS DMS does not support multiple table rename operations in quick succession\.
++ When using Oracle 19\.0 as source, AWS DMS doesn't support the following features:
+  + Data\-guard DML redirect
+  + Partitioned hybrid tables
+  + Schema\-only Oracle accounts
++ AWS DMS doesn't support migration of tables or views of type `BIN$` or `DR$`\.
++ Beginning with Oracle 18\.x, AWS DMS doesn't support change data capture \(CDC\) from Oracle Express Edition \(Oracle Database XE\)\.
++ When migrating data from a CHAR column, DMS truncates any trailing spaces\.
++ AWS DMS doesn't support a virtual private database \(VPD\)\.
++ AWS DMS doesn't support replication from application containers\.
++ AWS DMS doesn't support performing Oracle Flashback Database and restore points, as these operations affect the consistency of Oracle Redo Log files\.

 ## SSL support for an Oracle endpoint<a name="CHAP_Security.SSL.Oracle"></a>